 For the Year Ended December 31

 2024 2023

+Basic EPS and Diluted EPS

-\$ 565,220 \$ 330,426
+Profit attributable to owners of the parent \$ 565,220 \$ 330,426

+Common Shares Outstanding (in thousands)

 For the Year Ended December 31

 2024 2023

+Basic EPS

-117,849 116,850
+Profit attributable to owners of the parent 117,849 116,850

-,
+Effect of potential dilutive common shares:

-503 750
+Employees' compensation 503 750

-316 956
+Employee share option 316 956

-2024 \$ 565,220 For the Year End 2024 117,849 503
+Employee restricted shares 338 605

 For the Year Ended December 31

 2024 2023

-Employee restricted shares 338 605

 Diluted EPS

-Profit attributable to shareholders 119,161
+Profit attributable to owners of the parent 119,006 119,161

-Since the Company has the discretion to settle the employees' compensation by cash or stock, the Company should presume that the entire amount of the compensation will be settled in stock and the potential stock dilution should be included in the weighted-average number of stock outstanding used in the calculation of diluted EPS, provided there is a dilutive effect.
-Such dilutive effect of the potential stock needs to be included in the calculation of diluted EPS until employees' compensation is approved in the following year.
+Since the Group offered to settle compensation or bonuses paid to employees in cash or shares, the Group assumed the entire amount of the compensation or bonus will be settled in shares and the resulting potential shares were included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
+Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.